11 West 54th Street: Later use

 The New York City Landmarks Preservation Commission designated the five houses at 5–15 West 54th Street as city landmarks, including the Goodwin residence, on February 3, 1981.
 The Committee for the Preservation of West 54th and West 55th Streets had pushed for the landmark designation.
 At the time, the five houses were in various states of preservation: although 9–11 West 54th Street was being restored, the twin houses at 13 and 15 West 54th Street had been proposed for demolition.
 The New York Landmarks Conservancy granted the US Trust Company its 1981 Chairman's Award for preserving the house in the renovation.
 On January 4, 1990, the building was added to the National Register of Historic Places as part of the Residences at 5–15 West 54th Street historic district.
 US Trust expanded its space into 13 and 15 West 54th Street, demolishing a wall separating the two pairs of residences, in the late 20th century.

 During the 2000s, US Trust became part of Charles Schwab and subsequently Bank of America.
 In 2009, Bank of America sold the building for $29.4 million.
 The buyers, DLJ Real Estate Capital Partners and J.D.
 Carlisle, left it vacant, as they wanted to assemble other land lots nearby.
 The owners placed the property for sale in 2015.
 11 West 54th Street and an adjacent office building at 10 West 55th Street was sold for $75 million in 2019 to the Wilf family, whose offices were at the adjacent 13 and 15 West 54th Street.
 Family member Orin Wilf, who led Skyline Partners, said at the time that he was unsure what he planned to do with the building.
 The Wilf family obtained a $91 million mortgage on the houses soon afterward.
+In June 2025, the Wilf family sold the house to Interlaken Capital for $38 million.